day8/re-frame/docs/API.md

   - [reg-fx]()
   - [reg-cofx]() and [inject-cofx]()

-And, finally, there are some standard Interceptors:
+And, finally, there are some builtin Interceptors:
   - [path]()
   - [after]()
   - [debug]()